DiamondsLab/diamonds-hardhat-foundry/README.md

 Run forge coverage for your Diamond contracts with full integration support.

+**Important:** Coverage requires a deployed Diamond on a persistent network (like localhost).
+See workflow below.

 **Options:**

 - `--diamond-name <name>` - Diamond to analyze (default: from config)